WestCoastGod/Generate-Emotional-Landscape-Image-from-Music/README.md

 # Generate Emotional Landscape Images from Music

-A two-stage deep learning system that analyzes emotional content in music and generates corresponding emotional landscape images using diffusion models.
+> **Status:** Work in Progress

-## Overview
+A two-stage deep learning system that analyzes emotional content in music and generates corresponding emotional landscape images using diffusion models.## Overview

 This project implements an end-to-end pipeline that:
 1. Analyzes music to extract emotional features (Valence and Arousal values)